cggh/panoptes/documentation/importdata/addrefgenome.rst

 Add reference genome sequence
 -----------------------------

-Using the admin web frontend, reference genome sequence can be added to a dataset by
+Using the admin web frontend, a :ref:`reference genome<dataconcept_refgenome>` sequence can be added to a dataset by

 1. Clicking the |buttonimport| icon to the left of the label "**Reference genome**",